lemontron/lemontron/lemontron-rev-e/bom/hardware/bearing-683.md

 layout: bom
 title: Small Bearings
 qty: 3
+uses:
+  - location: Lemonstruder
+    qty: 1
+    note: Exerts pressure on the filament to help the extruder drive gear grip the filament
+  - location: XY Spacer
+    qty: 2
+    note: Guides the lower section of belt on the belt tower
 ---

-1. A single bearing is used in the Lemonstruder.
-It exerts pressure on the filament to help the extruder drive gear to sufficiently grip the filament.
-2. Two are used in the bearing tower to guide the lower belt path.